 Here’s the lowdown:

-- We know that people may be out of town over spring break so we are happy to extend the share later in the season or pro-rate the price to make up for missed deliveries
+- We know that people may be out of town over the summer so we are happy to extend the share later in the season or pro-rate the price to make up for missed deliveries

 - Choose from weekly (12 Deliveries) for $445 or bi-weekly(6 deliveries) for $225